AlexisBalayre/3ds_Assignement_Data_Scientist_Customer_Success/README.md

 ### Example Interactions

-**User**: "I'm getting a 500 error when trying to login to the system"
+**User**: "I get a 500 error when I try to open Aura.
+What should I do?"

 **AI**: _[Searches for similar tickets and finds relevant solutions]_ "Based on similar tickets, this is typically caused by authentication service issues.
 Here's how to resolve it: